ibotty/crunchy-postgres-container-94/docs/secrets.md

 oc secrets new-basicauth pguser --username=testuser --password=somepassword
 ~~~~~~~~~~~

+### Example 1 - pg-standlone-secret

+This example is modeled after the pg-standalone example.
+In this
+version of the example, database credentials are pulled from secrets
+which are mounted as volumes within the container.

 These secrets are used by the pg-standalone-secret pod to use
 as the postgres authentication strings.
 Create the example pod
 as follows: